prathikc712/SAT-Analysis/README.md

 ---

 ### Rubric
-Your local instructor will evaluate your project (for the most part) using the following criteria.
+Your instructors will evaluate your project (for the most part) using the following criteria.
 You should make sure that you consider and/or follow most if not all of the considerations/recommendations outlined below **while** working through your project.

 **Scores will be out of 21 points based on the 7 items in the rubric.** <br>
 *3 points per section*<br>